 Thinking of getting a franchise?
 A franchise can be an excellent business opportunity for the right market, region, or entrepreneur, offering a wide group of individuals the chance to be their own boss and experience the flexibility that comes with it.
 A franchise requires a healthy cash flow to survive; what will you do about your franchise financing?

-Getting financing for a franchise includes these tips:
+Getting franchise financing includes these tips:

 For franchise financing, you will likely look at a business loan.
 Franchises are typically able to obtain funds from banks that are backed by the Small Business Association.
 The approval period may be lengthy so it can be less than ideal to attempt traditional business loans with banks or credit unions locally.